cloudfoundry/docs-bosh/content/events.md

 !!! note
     This feature is available in bosh-release v256+.

-In addition to keeping a historical list of [Director tasks](terminology.md#director-task) for debugging history, the Director keeps detailed list of actions user and system took during its operation.
-Events are recorded into the Director database.
+In addition to keeping a historical list of [Director tasks](terminology.md#director-task) for debugging history, the Director keeps a detailed list of user and system actions.

-Currently following events are recorded:
+Currently, the following events are recorded into the Director database:

 - cloud config update
 - runtime config update